Debanitrkl/FlipkartGrid/dash-fashion-intelligence/README.md

 # Fashion Intelligence dashoboard

 ## Introduction
-`dash-fashion-intelligence` is a dashboard fThis is a dashboard made by `Team Ignitors` for monitoring user behaviour and sales data to analyse the product trend. .
+`dash-fashion-intelligence` is a dashboard made by `Team Ignitors` for monitoring user behaviour and sales data to analyse the product trend. .

 ## Built With
 * [Dash](https://dash.plot.ly/) - Main server and interactive components